ExaWorks/SDK/CONTRIBUTING.md

 details how to contribute in a standardized and efficient manner.

 ## Git Workflow Summary
+    - Ensure that you've opened an issue on Github and consensus around the solution has be reached.
     - [Create your own
       fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)
     - When you are starting a new set of changes, [fetch any changes from the